AxelSparkster/CBS_Bot/README.md

 * Better detection of combo-based scoring mentions
 * Get the script directory in a potentially better way?
 * A `$cbs statistics` command to show top 5 or so people who mention "combo based" by querying the database
-* A `$cbs lastmessage` command to show the last message, and link to it
 * More features in general

 ## Contributing